derpygamer2142/jdev082/TERMS/SoftwareTerms.md

-# JaydenDev Software Terms
+# jdev082 Software Terms
-The below applies to any or all software written by or maintained by JaydenDev or any related software development online accounts, repositories, and sources.
+The below applies to any or all software written by or maintained by jdev082 or any related software development online accounts, repositories, and sources.
 # Software Sources and Support